-As said above, the metal is a gilded brass (Table 1) containing traces of Fe and Pb.
-Brass was not used by the pre-Columbian metalsmiths (Scott 2000 and Hosler 1994) who worked with copper, arsenic copper or bronze.
+The metal is a gilded brass (Table 1) containing traces of Fe and Pb.
+Brass was not used by the pre-Columbian metalsmiths (Scott, D. (2000) and Hosler, D. (1994)) who worked with copper, arsenic copper or bronze.
 If ancient, the only possibility would be the use of brass imported by the Spanish conquistadors.
-Until 1500 the manufacture of brass with more than 28% zinc was not feasible (Craddock 2009).
-As regards pre-Columbian surface enriching technology, the following gilding techniques can be expected (Scott 2000):
+Until 1500 the manufacture of brass with more than 28% zinc was not feasible (Craddock, P. (2009) p.
+148).
+As regards pre-Columbian surface enriching technology, the following gilding techniques can be expected (Scott, D. (2000)):